 A practitioner knowledgeable about scoliosis-specific exercise should be able to guide you.
 All things being equal, in general, patients with similar Cobb angles should choose different activities based on their sagittal curvature.

-Unfortunately, there are few studies about scoliosis as it relates to specific sports.
+Unfortunately, there are few studies about scoliosis and sports.
 Fortunately, that is slowly beginning to change and in the past few years there have been a few studies which we’ve come across and will link to below.

 Before we give an overview of a sampling of sports activities, our stance is that we rarely insist someone stop doing a sport they love even when, in theory, it may lead to an increased risk of progression.
 Taking away someone’s passion is dangerous in itself and could have a negative effect from a psychological standpoint.
 At this point, it is also important to note that there is no concrete evidence to suggest that any particular sport causes or worsens scoliosis.
-However, it is important to consider that certain postures may negatively influence scoliosis.
+However, it is important to consider that certain postures may negatively influence scoliosis and sports that emphasize these postures may be good to avoid.
 In order to mitigate these effects, we recommend that patients learn and integrate modified activities of daily living as according to Schroth Best Practice®.